visserle/AnkiOps/README.md

 A: 1, 3
 ```

-You can use any Markdown syntax (except the horizontal rule) in the note content, including italics, bold text, lists, tables, images, math equations, code blocks with highlighting, and more.
+You can use any Markdown syntax (except the horizontal rule) in the note content, including italics, bold text, lists, tables, images, math equations, syntax-highlighted code blocks, and more.
 AnkiOps automatically converts Markdown to HTML for Anki and back again.

 After the first sync with Anki, AnkiOps adds metadata comments for each note: